h4cm3n/deployment-enterprise-networks/README.md

  Simulation of enterprise network using Packet Tracer The project consists of four building in two diffrent cities and four different ISP providing redundant connections.

-Screen Shot of the MAIN office (markham, toronto) with all the ISPs
+Screen Shot of the MAIN office (markham, toronto) with four ISPs
 ![image](https://github.com/user-attachments/assets/a3808b08-8937-4790-837c-632f1c154a26)

 Screen Shot of the East york, toronto building